DhananjayKhodaskar/mealapp.github.io/README.md

     button, clicking on which removes that meal from the list.

 ## 🚦Version
-1.0 - Added Local Storage to the base Project
+1.0 - Added Local Storage to the Base Project
 ## 👦Contact
 🔗 Author - @Dhananjay Khodaskar